Why Are Scotty Cameron Putters So Expensive?

 Why Are Putters So Expensive In General?

-The blunt answer to why putters are so expensive in general is basically: because people will pay it.
+The answer is because golf enthusiasts will pay for expensive putters.
 Golf for most people is an expensive game, and in a golf bag that might cost thousands of dollars to assemble, golfers feel justified in spending several hundred dollars on the club they will use the most: the putter.

 This is despite the fact that the technology and engineering in a putter pales in comparison to what needs to be done to manufacture a modern driver head, for example.
 There is, in fact, a very high markup on putters.
 Brands such as Scotty Cameron have capitalized on this by emphasizing not just the performance aspects of the putter but the aesthetics and iconography to make what is basically a “luxury brand” of the golf world.